Remove People from a Flow

 It's important to note that the End Flow Step will remove people from the whole Flow.
 If you have two or more paths that are not connected, the person will be removed from all of them.
 For instance, in the scenario below the person will be removed both from the onboarding sequence (on the left) and the other sequence (on the right):

-We're using a Check Field Filter Step to put people into different paths based on their country.
-If the country is US we send them down the email sequence, otherwise, we create a deal in HubSpot.
+We're using a Check Condition filter step to put people into different paths based on their country.
+If the country is "US", we send them down the email sequence.
+Otherwise, we create a deal in HubSpot.

 Now, let's examine the exact same Flow but without the link to the Create HubSpot Deal Step.

-If a person is from the US they would still continue down the Flow.
-However, if the person is not from the US the Flow will end for them on the Check Field Filter Step, simply because there's no path for them to continue in the Flow.
+If a person is from the US, they would still continue down the Flow.
+However, if the person is not from the US, the flow will end for them on the Check Condition filter step, simply because there's no path for them to continue in the Flow.

-Removing a specific person from a Flow using the Filter Step
+Removing a specific person from a flow using a filter step

-The Check Field Filter Step allows you to be very specific with who you Filter out.
+The Check Condition filter step allows you to be very specific with whom you filter out.
 For instance, you can use the Email address field to target a specific person and remove them from the flow after a certain step or even at the beginning of the flow (if you add the Check Condition filter step after the trigger step):